Skip to main content

 How do I create an account on the Equinix Customer portal?

-Existing customers can create new billing accounts to order Fabric Services in new countries which is fully self-service from the Fabric Port ordering flow in Customer Portal.
-If you are not yet a customer of Equinix globally you can Request an Account so you are able to log in to Equinix Customer Portal and proceed to create a new billing account.
+Users can create new billing accounts to order Fabric Services.
+This is fully self-service from the Fabric Port ordering flow in Equinix Portal.
+If you are not yet a customer of Equinix globally you can request a User Account.

 Where can I learn about user permissions and sub accounts?

 Users are created in the Equinix Customer Portal.
-There are specific Fabric Permissions that can be used for granular management of the resources (ports, connections, and service profiles) users are able to create, view, update, and delete.
+There are specific Fabric Permissions that can be used for granular management of the resources (ports, connections, and service profiles), giving users the ability to create, view, update, and delete.

 Support